reviewdog/reviewdog/proto/rdp/README.md

 ## Background: Still No Good Standard Diagnostic Format Out There in 2020

 As of writing (2020), most diagnostic tools such as linters or compilers output results with their own format.
-Some tools supports machine readable structured format like their own JSON format, and other tools just support unstructured format (e.g. `/path/to/file:<line>:<column>: <message>`).
+Some tools support machine-readable structured format like their own JSON format, and other tools just support unstructured format (e.g. `/path/to/file:<line>:<column>: <message>`).

-The fact that there are no standard format for diagnostic tools' output makes it hard to integrate diagnostic tools with development tools such as editors or automated code review tools/services.
+The fact that there are no standard formats for diagnostic tools' output makes it hard to integrate diagnostic tools with development tools such as editors or automated code review tools/services.